 5.3.2 Collaboration Scenarios

 The AP concludes with the MNO an SLA to provide differentiated treatment, including QoS and charging for their application.
 The AP provides the necessary information to the MNO to identify the traffic, to ensure correct and exclusive identification of the related traffic.
 The MNO identifies the traffic correctly and applies the agreed traffic treatment.

+Due to privacy concerns, the content hosting is provided by the Application Provider in an external data network.
+However, the 5GMSd Application Provider leverages the network features either via a 5GMSd AF in the trusted data network or via a 5GMSd AF in the external data network.

+Figure 5.9.2-1: Collaboration 1 (Collaboration 3 of TS 26.501)

+Figure 5.9.2-2: Collaboration 2 (Collaboration 4 of TS 26.501)

+In order to use flow-based network features (such as different QoS classes or different charging policies), the 5G System needs to detect the relevant traffic.
+The 5G System uses so-called Packet Detection Rules (PDRs) in the UPF to detect the traffic.
+The PDRs are created based on Service Data Flow Templates.
+The Service Data Flow Templates are provided by the 5GMSd AF.

 5.3.3 Deployment Architectures

 The following figure depicts a potential architecture design for the realization of traffic identification.
-The architecture shows the involved network functions in the traffic identification.
+The architecture shows the network functions involved in the traffic identification.

 5.3.4 Mapping to 5G Media Streaming and High-Level Call Flows

-The following is a potential and simplified call flow for the realization of the traffic identification.
+The following are potential and simplified call flows for the realization of the traffic identification.

+In the first call flow, the provisioning step is depicted:

+In the second call flow, the update procedure for the PFD to adjust to an actual session is shown:

 5.3.5 Potential open issues